ETJAKEOC/TKT/DOCS/COMPILATION_GUIDELINE.md

 ## CONCLUSION:

-This is a crash course guide to get you comfortable working with the TKT kernel, and should for the most part, get you to a working kernel build.
-This is by no means a full on official step by step guide of how to compile a kernel, the TKT way or the standard Linux way.
+This is a crash course guide to get you comfortable working with the TꓘT kernel, and should for the most part, get you to a working kernel build.
+This is by no means a full on official step by step guide of how to compile a kernel, the TꓘT way or the standard Linux way.
 This is a project that I (ETJAKEOC) have taken my time to generate in order to help me bring more users to the same project that brings me great joy using my computer.
-I have noticed many performance boosts using the TKT kernel over the stock kernel on my machines, and love the install script and it`s options.
+I have noticed many performance boosts using the TꓘT kernel over the stock kernel on my machines, and love the install script and it`s options.
 This is why I forked it and wrote up this guide to go alongside it, in an attempt to encourage others to play with their kernels, and show that that it is not a scary place to work in.

 ## SUPPORT:

-Support results may vary.
-Keep in mind at the end of the day, I am not a developer, let alone a kernel developer.
-I am just some guy who can read files, understand things, and experiment.
-The choices I have made for my defaults may not always work for you, when in doubt, go with the default recommended in the `customization.cfg` file.
-If all else has failed, you can find me on [The Linux Cast Discord server](https://discord.gg/KHckz5RTJs).
-Please feel free to join us, start a #tech-support thread, and tag me (ETJAKEOC) in the thread, I will be along to assist you when I can.
+If all else has failed, you can find us at our [The ꓘernel Toolkit](https://discord.gg/c9h5Ganv) Official Discord Server.
+Please feel free to join us, and someone will be along to assist you when they can.